Rayyan-2704/24K-0687/Lab Task 2/labtask2.md

    * Check if Num2 is 0
    * If true, then display mathematical error
    * If false, Set Result = Num1/Num2
+8. If the operator is '%',
+   * Check if Num2 is 0
+   * If true, then display mathematical error
+   * If false, Set Result = Num1 % Num2
+9. Display the result for the user.

 # Flowchart
 ## You are working at Toyota Indus Motors and want to assemble a car.
 Design a flowchart with proper process modules and decision structures to replicate a pipeline production.